Spock: Reception

 Down comes a stranger—tall, dark, thoughtful, alien and exotic.
 Somewhat devilish in appearance.
 He has a brilliant mind, the wisdom of a patriarch and is oh, so cool.

 With one raised eyebrow, he suggests he is above game-playing and role-playing—which are just hangovers from Earth's Victorian Age—that he and he alone understands the deepest needs and longings of the Earth female.

+A testament to his status as a sex symbol, Spock is very popular in romantic and erotic fan fiction (shipping), and widely paired with Kirk, originating slash fiction and the assorted subculture.

 NASA made Spock an informal mascot.
 Nimoy was invited to be guest of honor at the March 1967 National Space Club dinner and to take an extensive tour of the Goddard Space Flight Center in Greenbelt, MD.
 The actor concluded from the warm and intense reception he received that astronauts like John Glenn and aerospace industry engineers, secretaries, and shareholders alike all regarded Star Trek, and especially the character of Spock, as a "dramatization of the future of their space program".

 An asteroid in the Eos family discovered on August 16, 1971, was named Mr. Spock after the discoverer James B. Gibson's cat (which had been named Mr. Spock, who was likewise "imperturbable, logical, intelligent, and had pointed ears").

 Spock proved inspirational to many budding scientists and engineers.
 Nimoy has said that many of them, on meeting him, were eager to show him their work and discuss it with him as if he were a scientific peer, as opposed to an actor, photographer, and poet.
 His stock response in these situations was "it certainly looks like you're headed in the right direction".

 In 2004, Spock was ranked number 21 in Bravo's list of The 100 Greatest TV Characters.
 In 2008, UGO named Spock one of the 50 greatest TV characters.
 According to Shatner, much of Star Treks acting praise and media interest went to Nimoy.

 In 2012, IGN ranked the character Spock, as depicted in the original series and the 2009 film Star Trek, as the second top character of the Star Trek universe, with Kirk in the top spot.

 In 2016, Adam Nimoy released his documentary film For the Love of Spock, about his father and his iconic character.

 In 2017, Screen Rant ranked Spock the 5th most attractive person in the Star Trek universe, in between Michael Burnham and Seven of Nine.
 In 2018, they ranked Spock as one of the top 8 most powerful characters of Star Trek (including later series).

 In 2018, CBR ranked Spock the 6th best Starfleet character of the Star Trek franchise.